-You've set up your chosen social media accounts, and now you've begun the oftenagonising process of deciding what to post.
-Marketing a school on social media is very different to promoting a business, and consequently, you need to approach your content from a specific angle.
-So let's start by establishing two things - what your goals are for your school's social media use and how you plan to measure and evaluate success.
+You've set up your chosen social media accounts, and now you've begun the oftenagonizing process of deciding what to post.
+Marketing a school on social media is very different from promoting a business, and consequently, you need to approach your content from a specific angle.
+Let's start by establishing two things - what your goals are for your school's social media use and how you're planning on measuring and evaluating success.

-Your overall goals should be similar to those for your website, blog or even email marketing strategy.
-These may include generating new leads, nurturing relationships with existing families, establishing a golden reputation or promoting your school events.
+Your overall goals should be similar to the ones you have for your website, blog, or even email marketing strategy.
+These may include generating new leads, nurturing relationships with existing families, establishing a golden reputation, or promoting your school events.
 Each of these goals can be supported by a solid social media presence.
-Identify your goals for your social media, keep in mind the differences between each platform, and make sure you note the goals down somewhere so that you can stay on track.
+Identify what your goals are for your social media, keeping in mind the differences between each platform, and make sure you note the goals down somewhere so that you can stay on track.

-You should also establish how you'll measure your school's success on social media, for example, a growing number of followers, post engagement (likes, comments and shares), post and profile reach, or ROI.
+You should also establish how you'll measure your school's success on social media, for example, growing your number of followers, post engagement (likes, comments, and shares), post and profile reach, or ROI.
 Determining what you want to achieve and how you plan on measuring success will ensure your social media presence remains consistent and purposeful.